libre-tube/libre-tube.github.io/README.md

 # [LibreTube Website](https://libre-tube.github.io)

-Feel free to report bugs concerning the website in the issues tab or suggest changes or features.
+Feel free to report bugs concerning the website or suggest changes or features in the issues tab.